Pragmatic Nonsense: Truth and formal nonsense

 This definition is rather trivial, and will remain quite simple when we extend it in the next section, after defining pragmatic truth (see Definition \ref{def:36}).
-However, when we enter the domain of the theory of pragmatic truth, it will become evident that a stronger notion of nonsense, which we will call pragmatic nonsense, will be necessary in order to prevent a weakening of pragmatic truth.
+However, when we enter the domain of the theory of pragmatic truth, it will become evident that a stronger notion of nonsense, which we will call pragmatic nonsense (see Section~\ref{sec4}), will be necessary in order to prevent a weakening of pragmatic truth, therefore necessarily giving rise to a stricter notion of pragmatic truth in which subjective or informal criteria of relevance is taken into account.